AlfonsoDelaLuna/Guidance_System/README.md

 # Guidance Management System

-This project is for educational institutions, such as schools and colleges.
-It provides a range of features to manage student records, track consultations, and facilitate various guidance-related activities.
+It is an all-in-one system for schools and colleges to better manage student information and guidance services.
+It organizes student records, tracks consultations, and supports various guidance activities making administrative tasks simpler and improving student support.

 ## Objective